-Low level electromagnetic fields and its porphyrin messengers can regulate the brain mediating conscious and quantal perception.
+Low level background irradiation and its porphyrin messengers can regulate the brain mediating conscious and quantal perception.
 Porphyrin microarrays serve the purpose of quantal and conscious perception.
 The archaea and viroids via porphyrin synthesis can regulate the nervous system including the NMDA/GABA thalamocorticothalamic pathway mediating conscious perception.
-Porphyrin photo-oxidation can generate free radicals which can modulate NMDA transmission.
+Porphyrin photooxidation can generate free radicals which can modulate NMDA transmission.
 Free radicals can increase NMDA transmission.
 Free radicals can induce GAD and increase GABA synthesis.
 ALA blocks GABA transmission and upregulates NMDA.
 Protoporphyrins bind to GABA receptor and promote GABA transmission.
 Thus porphyrins can modulate the thalamocorticothalamic pathway of conscious perception.
 The dipolar porphyrins in the setting of digoxin induced sodium potassium ATPase inhibition can produce a pumped phonon system mediated Frohlich model superconducting state inducing quantal perception with nanoarchaeal sensed gravity producing the orchestrated reduction of the quantal possibilities to the macroscopic world.
 ALA can produce sodium potassium ATPase inhibition resulting in a pumped phonon system mediated quantal state involving dipolar porphyrins.
 Porphyrin molecules have a wave particle existence and can bridge the dividing line between quantal state and particulate state.
 Thus the porphyrins can mediate conscious and quantal perception.
 Porphyrins binding to proteins, nucleic acids and cell membranes can produce biophoton emission.
 Porphyrins by autooxidation can generate biophotons and are involved in quantal perception.
 Biophotons can mediate quantal perception.
 Cellular porphyrins photo-oxidation are involved in sensing of earth magnetic fields and low level biomagnetic fields.
 Thus porphyrin microarrays can function as a quantal computer mediating extrasensory perception.
 Porphyrin microarrays in human systems and brain owing to the wave particle nature of porphyrins can bridge the quantal world and particulate world.
 The porphyrins can modulate hemispheric dominance.
 There is increased porphyrin synthesis and RHCD and decreased porphyrin synthesis in LHCD.
 The increase in archaeal porphyrins can contribute to the pathogenesis of schizophrenia and autism.
 Porphyria can lead to psychiatric disorders and seizures.
 Altered porphyrin metabolism has been described in autism.
-Porphyrins by modulating conscious and quantal perception is involved in the pathogenesis of schizophrenia and autism.
+Porphyrins by modulating conscious and quantal perception is involved in the pathogenesis of schizophrenia and autism^{3, 4, 16}.
 Thus porphyrins microarrays can function as a quantal brain modulating extrasensory quantal perception.
-Porphyrin microarrays can function as a quantal brain in communication with digital world and geomagnetic fields.
+Thus low level of background irradiation can modulate conscious and quantal perception and regulate hemispheric dominance by inducing porphyrinogenesis.